Have you worked in radio or television for four or more years as an announcer, voice talent, program host or producer?

 PAYMENT METHODS: All major credit and debit cards are accepted.
 We also welcome payment via PayPal (including e-check option).

 PLEASE NOTE: Read all instructions carefully and double-check the spelling and accuracy of all information that you enter.
-Laurel College Administration is not responsible for errors or incorrect information.
+Laurel College is not responsible for errors or incorrect information.